Avoir Besoin De: How To Say “To Need” In French

-Avoir besoin de, to need in French
+Avoir besoin de: How to say to need in French

 The word besoin, in the context of “having the need for” is always combined with avoir (to have) and followed by the preposition de.